mfkimbell/django-serverless/README.md

 I use an application load balancer because this applicaiton uses https.

 I make a Security Group `DemoAppLB-SG`, which I attack to a Load Balancer `DemoAppLB`.
 I add to the Load Balancer's listener Target Group `DemoAppTG` and I direct to IP since I plan to use Fargate.
-I direct it to HTTP port 8000 so our Load Balancer can communicate to the docker container (which if you remember, runs on port 8000).
+I specify the Target Group to direct to HTTP port 8000 so our Load Balancer can communicate to the docker container (which if you remember, runs on port 8000).

+Load Balancer --> Listener --> Target Group --> Application